jericholab/rdl/Source Code/Python-Scripts/README.md

 PYTHON SCRIPTS

 The python scripts allow the integration of the surveillance camera, the infrared camera and the RDL Data Logger into the Orange Pi 4 LTS.
+The Python scripts can be run in various ways:
+1) Run a single script within Thonny
+2) Run all scripts by executing the shell script "WIRED-runAll.sh"
+3) Run them via Daemons (next section)

 DAEMONS